tramlinehq/docs/changelog/source/october-13-2024.md

 ### The work pane (live release page)

 Tramline is conceptually a relatively rare paradigm of DevTools.
-Even other "release management" DevTools on the server-side like Heroku can operate more or less solely through a CLI.
-For bigger teams, Tramline is a high-touch tool where a lot of people end up collaborating.
+Other "release management" DevTools on the server-side like Heroku can operate more or less solely through a CLI.
+For most teams, Tramline is a high-touch tool where a lot of people end up collaborating.
 It is as much a GitHub as it is a Heroku.

 This is why a more-than-default thoughtful design is necessary for Tramline.
-It is important so that people can learn the "right flow" for releasing apps.
+It is important so that people can get used to the "right flow" for releasing apps.

 From this lens, we've made two broad changes.